What is an autopsy?

 - The death occurred without warning during medical treatment.

-- There could be genetic problems that other family members could be at risk for.
+- There could be genetic problems that also puts other family members at risk.

 - The cause of death could have an impact on legal matters.